LindaOjo/Lindaojo.com/content/blog/articles/How-to-test-your-API-with-Hoppscotch.md

 In this article, I will show you how to interact with APIs by making requests while showing you some of the cool features of [Hoppscotch](https://hoppscotch.io/).

+This article is sponsored by [Aviyel](https://aviyel.com/home) 🎉.
+Aviyel works with open source creators to build and incentivise active communities, achieve financial independence and increase adoption of their projects.

 <h3>Introduction to Hoppscotch</h3>

 Hoppscotch is an online open-source API request builder built by [Liyas Thomas](https://github.com/liyasthomas) and [contributors](https://github.com/hoppscotch/hoppscotch/graphs/contributors) that helps you create requests faster, saving precious time on development.
 It is lightweight, effective, and efficient,